semmypurewal/BeginningJavaScript/02-functions/readme.md

     };

-In this example, `rate` and `price` are variable placeholders for the _inputs_ to the function, while the `return` statement represents the _output_ of the function.
+In this example, `rate` and `price` are variable placeholders for the _inputs_ to the function.
+The _inputs_ are often referred to as the function's _arguments_ or _parameters_.
+We'll use these terms interchangably.
+The _output_ of the function is specified by the return statement.

-Likewise, we can define the function that creates a paragraph tag string.
+As another example, we can define the function that creates a paragraph tag string.
 The input to the function is the content string, and the output is the content delimited by the paragraph tags.

     var toParagraphString(content) {
         var taggedString = "<p>" + content + "</p>";